dyspropulse/Advanced-maze-generator-Unity/docs/index.md

 - No third-party dependencies

 ## Steps
-1. Purchase/download from the Unity Asset Store.
-2. Open your project → **Window → Package Manager → My Assets**.
+1. Open your project → **Window → Package Manager → My Assets**.
-3. Import *Procedural Maze Generator*.
+2. Download and import the asset
-4. Open the sample demo scene → press **Play**.
+3. Open the sample demo scene or drop the maze generator prefab into your scene.
+4. Adjust Width / Height in the inspector if needed.
+5. Press Generate in the inspector to generate and clear to clear instances.